Responsible borrowing: the difference between good and bad debt

 What is the difference between good and bad debt?

-If you’re a recent graduate with a big student loan, your debt might not give you a fuzzy warm feeling (read here for tips on paying it off faster).
-But given that loans are interest-free for those residing in NZ, their cost will diminish in time – thanks to the eroding power of inflation – and, ultimately, pay dividends through greater job opportunities and earnings.
+If you’re a recent graduate with a big student loan, your debt might not give you a fuzzy warm feeling.
+But given that loans are interest-free for those residing in NZ, their cost will diminish in time and, ultimately, pay dividends through greater job opportunities and earnings.

 Borrowing money to expand a business is another example of good debt, if it leads to increased sales and revenue.
-Likewise, taking out a loan to buy a home.
-Very few people have enough cash to purchase a home outright, that’s where mortgages come in.
-Over the term of the loan, despite today’s low interest rates, you’ll pay a lot of interest but, hopefully, this will be offset by the steady creep in house prices.
+Likewise, taking out a home loan.
+Very few people have enough cash to purchase a home outright and that’s where mortgages come in.
+Over the term of the loan you’ll pay a lot of interest but, hopefully, this will be offset by increased house prices when it comes time to sell.

 Compare home loans with Canstar

-Bad debt funds needless extravagances: foreign travel, electronic gadgets, retail therapy binges, nights out and entertainment.
+Bad debt is often used to fund needless extravagances: foreign travel, electronic gadgets, retail therapy binges, nights out and entertainment.
 If you’re racking up debt to fund lifestyle choices, then the money-savvy option is to change your lifestyle to one that’s more affordable.

 Compare personal loans with Canstar